A Categorical Semantics for Linear Logical Frameworks: Syntax

 \subsubsection{Logical Rules}

 We describe some (optional) type and term formers, for which we give type formation (denoted -F), introduction (-I), elimination (-E), computation rules (-C), and (judgemental) uniqueness principles (-U).
-We also assume the obvious rules to hold that state that the type formers and term formers respect judgemental equality.
-Moreover, $\Sigma_{!x:!A}$, $\Pi_{!x:!A}$, $\lambda_{!x:!A}$, and $\lambda_{x:A}$ are name binding operators, binding free occurences of $x$ within their scope.
+We also assume the obvious rules stating that the type formers and term formers respect judgemental equality.
+Moreover, $\Sigma_{!x:!A}$, $\Pi_{!x:!A}$, $\lambda_{!x:!A}$, and $\lambda_{x:A}$ are name binding operators, binding free occurrences of $x$ within their scope.

 We demand -U-rules for the various type formers in this paper, as this allows us to give a natural categorical semantics.
 This includes $\mathrm{Id}$-types: we study extensional identity types.
 In practice, when building a computational implementation of a type theory like ours, one would probably drop some of these rules to make the system decidable, which would correspond to switching to weak equivalents of the categorical constructions presented here.\footnote{In that case, in DTT, one would usually demand some stronger `dependent' elimination rules, which would make propositional equivalents of the -U-rules provable, adding some extensionality to the system, while preserving its computational properties.
-Such rules are problematic in ILDTT, however, both from a syntactic and semantic point of view and a further investigation is warranted here.} \nopagebreak
+Such rules are problematic in ILDTT, however, both from a syntactic and semantic point of view and further investigation is warranted here.} \nopagebreak